enflow/twig-blade-loader/README.md

 ```

 ## Caveat
-There is one big caveat tho: Blade variables.
+There is one big caveat though: Blade variables.
 As the syntax for rendering Blade variables is the same as Twig's, this conflicts.
 You may use the 'verbatim' class to work around this:

 ```twig